 Michael Craft has been a pastor since 1989, and is ordained with Calvary Chapel.
 Michael has a sincere passion for God, a passion for people, and a passion for creating a platform to bring the two together.
 He grew up as a pastor’s kid and spent his boyhood moving quite a bit.
 He met his wife, Kelli, in a college study group, where he fell madly in love.
 They married in August of 1990.
 Michael earned his undergraduate degree in pastoral studies/theology by attending schools in Southern California and Central Oregon.
 He was a crazy youth pastor for eight years and then took the Lead Pastor position of a small church just outside of Kansas City, Missouri.
 Michael continued his education, working towards his Master’s degree, at a Messianic Jewish Institute in Kansas City where he learned to love, read and teach the Bible in new and transformative ways.
 The church he pastored grew to an average of 900-1,000 persons a weekend and began making a loud noise for the cause of Christ in the small suburb.
 He and his wife were at this church for 18 years (from July 1995 until August of 2013).
-Michael and Kelli moved to Colorado Springs, Colorado in August of 2013, where Michael served on the staff of Calvary Worship Center for 4 years, as an Equipping Pastor; Overseeing missions, children’s ministries, youth, young adults, a satellite campus, benevolence, and the counseling department.Michael and Kelli have three sons (Conor, Kolten, and Caleb), two daughters (Michaela-Rayn and Merci), three daughters-in-law (Amy, Diana, and Jocelyn), one granddaughter (Lovely Joy), and one grandson (Ki Truth).
+Michael and Kelli moved to Colorado Springs, Colorado in August of 2013, where Michael served on the staff of Calvary Worship Center for 4 years, as an Equipping Pastor; Overseeing missions, children’s ministries, youth, young adults, a satellite campus, benevolence, and the counseling department.Michael and Kelli have three sons (Conor, Kolten, and Caleb), two daughters (Michaela-Rayn and Merci), three daughters-in-law (Amy, Diana, and Jocelyn), one granddaughter (Lovely Joy Craft), and two grandsons (Ki Truth Craft and Honor Sunrise Craft).